Spire Motorsports

 Spire Motorsports is an American professional stock car racing team.
-The organization competes in the NASCAR Cup Series, the NASCAR Craftsman Truck Series, the ARCA Menards Series, and the ARCA Menards Series West.
+The organization competes in the NASCAR Cup Series and the NASCAR Craftsman Truck Series.

 The company was founded in 2018 by professional management executives Jeff Dickerson and T. J. Puchyr as a subsidiary of their Spire Sports + Entertainment agency after purchasing an entry "charter" from Furniture Row Racing, beginning competition for the 2019 season.
 The team is considered by the Associated Press' Jenna Fryer to have helped "jump-start" a "dormant" charter system; charter values increased from about $6 million to $40 million USD in the period from 2018–2024.
 Additionally, the team would purchase the racing assets of Truck Series team Kyle Busch Motorsports in 2023.
 On track, the team would score their first Cup win in 2019 with driver Justin Haley.
 In 2024, the organization restructured, with both Spire Motorsports and SS+E becoming subsidiaries of Dickerson's Spire Holdings, and Puchyr selling his shares to financial services executive Dan Towriss, the CEO of TWG Motorsports.

 In the Cup Series, the team fields three Chevrolet Camaro ZL1 teams: the No. 7 for Daniel Suárez, the No. 71 for Michael McDowell, and the No. 77 for Carson Hocevar.
-In the Truck Series, the team fields three Chevrolet Silverados: the No. 7, No. 71 and No. 77.
-In the ARCA Menards Series, the team fields the No. 77 Chevrolet SS and in the ARCA Menards Series West, the team fields the No. 7 and 77 Chevrolet SS.
-They have also competed in the NASCAR Xfinity Series in the past.
+In the Truck Series, the team fields two Chevrolet Silverados: the No. 7 and No. 77.